Blogs

 The Future of Minimally Invasive Surgery : ROBOTIC SURGERY

-Many of you now understand Minimally Invasive Surgery, in which the surgeon operates inside the abdomen via tiny keyholes, assisted by a video camera.
+Many of you now understand Minimally Invasive Surgery, in which the Laproscopic surgeon operates inside the abdomen via tiny keyholes, assisted by a video camera.
 The technique requires surgeons to train hard and learn new skills.
-It is limited by 2D vision and restriction of...
+It is limited by 2D vision and...

 Piles Symptoms ?
 It could also be Fistula or Fissures.
 Here’s how to tell the difference.